xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 .. figure:: output_div_4.pdf
             :width: 70%

-            Final frequency response for a divide of 4.
+            Final frequency response for a divide of 4 giving a typical output rate of 24kHz(3.072MHz) or 22.05kHz(2.8224MHz).